Aimonica-Brands/aimonica-core-solana/Test-Summary-Report.md

 ## 1. Introduction

-This document is a summary report of the functional tests conducted on the `aim_staking_program` Solana smart contract.
+This document is a summary report of the functional tests conducted on the `aim_staking_program_v2` Solana smart contract.
 The tests were designed to verify the core business logic of the staking contract, ensure its behavior is as expected under various scenarios, and guarantee the security of assets.

 The test coverage includes key functionalities from platform initialization, project registration, and parameter configuration, to user staking, unstaking, and exception handling.